Contingent Vs. Pending: What’s The Difference?

 Dan Miller3-minute read

-There are many different ways to go through the home buying process.
+There are many ways to go about buying a house.
 If you’re working with a real estate agent, it’s likely you’ll be primarily focusing on homes listed with agents.
-The multiple listing service (MLS) is a clearinghouse where real estate agents can have access to homes that are listed with other agents.
+The multiple listing service (MLS) is a clearinghouse where real estate agents and REALTORS® can have access to homes that are listed with other agents.
 There are several different statuses of homes that are listed on the MLS.
 In this article, we’ll look at contingent and pending statuses and discuss what they mean and how they differ.

 A property listed as contingent means the seller has accepted an offer, but they’ve chosen to keep the listing active in case certain contingencies aren’t met by the prospective buyer.
 If a property is pending, the provisions on a contingent property were successfully met and the sale is being processed.

-There are several common contingencies that many buyers include with their offers to purchase.
-They might include an inspection contingency or a financing contingency, among others.
+There are several common contingencies that many home buyers include with their offers to purchase.
+They might include a home inspection contingency or an appraisal contingency, among others.
 A pending status indicates that the seller and their agent are confident the sale has passed its major hurdles and is on its way to closing.

 Common Contingent Statuses